mdnurrosulislam416-code/CodexMusic/Readme.md

 - Make sure your bot is admin in both the group and logger group
 - The assistant account will auto-join groups when needed for playback
 - Keep your `.env` file secure and never share it publicly
-- For YouTube downloads, cookies may be required for some videos
-- Radio streams are live - no duration limits or downloads needed
+- Use a second ID for the assistant ID
 ---

 <div align="center">

   ### Made with ❤️ by Artist

-  **© 2025 ˹ᴀʀᴛɪꜱᴛ ᴍᴜꜱɪᴄ˼.
+  **© 2026 ˹ᴀʀᴛɪꜱᴛ ᴍᴜꜱɪᴄ˼.
 All rights reserved.**

 </div>